BLOG

 4. Increased turnover

 Higher overtime contributes to employee turnover because overworked employees often start to look for a new job.
 According to research by McKinsey & Company, unsustainable workloads were a major driver for the Great Resignation that took place after the COVID-19 pandemic shutdowns.
-Companies that attempt to continue producing the same amount of work with fewer employees inevitably lose even more productivity as employees quit to save their health.
+Companies that attempt to continue producing the same amount of work with fewer employees inevitably lose even more productivity as employees quit to preserve their well-being.

 5. Greater health risks